 - Content of the entire message, as well as bulk detection, URLs, and keywords

 - Engagement, based on subscribers moving mail from Bulk to the inbox.
-Yahoo! also includes other metrics in engagement performance, such as deleting without reading and turning on images.
+Yahoo! also includes other metrics in engagement performance, such as deleting without reading.

 Recommendations for inbox delivery